Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Rami Rahim - Juniper Networks, Inc.

 Okay, so let me start with the question on Switching.
 There is no doubt that the Switching environment is a very competitive environment.
 Having said that, where we have footprint, I believe, we're well entrenched.
 We're very close to our customers.
-We understand their requirements very well and there are barriers to entry.
+We understand their requirements very well, and there are barriers to entry.
 And this is in no means trying to project overconfidence because I sort of subscribe to the notion that only the paranoid survive.
 But I will say that I'm very confident that we're going to maintain our Switching footprint in our large franchises, and we will be on the other side of this transition as they move towards (30:18) architectures.

 On operating margins, I will let Ken jump in here, but I will say the following.
 I mean, we have streamlined our organization.
 We're running far more efficiently than we have in the past.
 We're enabling a greater level of leveraging of products across different product lines: Routing, and Switching, Routing and Security as an example of that.
 We're taking out unnecessary costs when we see that there is an opportunity to do so.